gcallah/hambone/chaps/chap1.md

 Hiram looked like he was about to respond, but just then an ominous rumble of thunder turned everyone's attention upwards.
 With great rapidity, the sky to the west grew a deeper shade of black, punctuated by brilliant zigzags of lightning.
-The crew on the roof scrambled back down into the bar just before a torrential rain engulfed Denmark.
+The crew on the roof scrambled back down into the bar just before a torrent of rain engulfed Denmark.